 What makes The Worst Witch so compelling is that each episode has its own little story.
 But they all feed into one larger story which plays out over 12 episodes.
 I should point out that there are three seasons on Netflix US and only one on Netflix UK.
 Will Ethel get her way and see Mildred booted out of the Academy?
 Who is plotting to bring down the academy?
 Will Mildred ever actually become a good witch?

-If you loved shows like Just Add Magic, you will really enjoy The Worst Witch.
+If you loved shows like Just Add Magic and A Babysitter's Guide To Monster Hunting, you will really enjoy The Worst Witch.
 It is also perfect for family viewing and equally as entertaining for the grown-ups as the kids.
 It gets a big thumbs up!